TechnicalInterviewPrep/urlShortener/README.md

   * How much data will we need to store?
     * Size of the urls
     * Size of the hash values
-  * How much data will be passing through our system during peak loads?
+  * How much data will be passing through our system at any given time?
     * Reads
     * Writes